 The grant funding will support community partners and provide the means to deliver direct assistance to undocumented individuals and families as they cope with the consequences of COVID-19.
 Funds will be allocated to agencies with established relationships with affected communities using an open application process.
 Prior to releasing an application, we plan to engage agencies to understand key issues in different immigrant communities and develop a targeted application process to ensure funds are directed to the most pressing needs.
 The main activities include surveying organizations who meet with undocumented people to gather input, run through the RFP process, and select community partners.
 The City has the following partnerships in place: Centro Hispano, Catholic Multicultural Center, Vera Court Neighborhood Center, African Center for Community Development, RISE WI, Inc., Community Immigration Law Center, and the Rainbow Project.
-The program is expected to be completed by Q2 2023.

-Primarily Serving Are programs primarily serving disadvantaged communities?
-Disadvantaged • Yes Communities Total funds allocated to disadvantaged communities\$7000,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
-To be determined
+Primarily Serving Disadvantaged Are programs primarily serving disadvantaged communities?Yes Communities Total funds allocated to disadvantaged communities \$700,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
+Other households or populations that experienced a negative or disproportionate negative economic impact of the pandemic other than those listed above (please specify): Undocumented residents Use of Evidence